-We now have available wing and mount kits for the NA, NB and NC Miata and RX8.
+We now have available wing and mount kits for the NA, NB, NC Miata and RX8.
 These wings are available to meet the SCCA STL, STU, GTL and other GT classes.
+These kits include custom molded carbon fiber mounts and wing with end plates.
+They are light, strong and efficient, we think they look pretty nice as well.

 All our wings are available for order on the wing page.
 Please don't hesitate to ask any questions you may have.
 We're always happy to help.